-Collect Windows Filtering Platform (WFP) events in SEM
+Collect Windows Filtering Platform (WFP) events

 Windows Filtering Platform (WFP) logs firewall and IPsec related events to the System Security log.
 These alerts are background events that require additional SEM resources to process and are not recommended for an optimized SEM deployment.